woojay/100-days-of-code/README.md

 # My 100 Days of Code

+### Day 52 - Python generators and generator pipeline

+And some minor basics w/ slicing

 ### Day 51 - Python Dicts and class slots ###

 Performance tweaks w/ dictionaries and class